 According to OWC’s press release, the new docking solution is their most powerful ever, offering up an assortment of input and output ports that can do everything from power the new 2016 MacBook Pro to driving external displays, connecting to wired networks, and more.
 The convenience of plugging a notebook into a single dock and accessing external devices is a real boon for real portability, and it would appear that OWC has about as many connectivity options as a user could require.

 As OWC Founder and CEO Larry O’Conner puts it, “With our critically acclaimed Thunderbolt 2 Dock and USB-C Dock, OWC defined a new standard in providing more connectivity at a time when new computers were shipping with fewer ports.
-The all-new Thunderbolt 3 Dock is the best expansion solution we’ve ever made, offering the incredible speed of Thunderbolt 3 technology coupled with 13 ports of connectivity, perfect for getting the most out of the new 2016 MacBook Pro.”
+The all-new Thunderbolt 3 Dock is the best expansion solution we’ve ever made, offering the incredible speed of

 The 13 ports are made up of a real mix of connectivity options: